beregor/Sid/README.md

 # NB!
 ENBR TUXIL departure the plugin does NOT check if ZOL is filed!
 # NB!
 On Omni departures the plugin does NOT check flight levels
 # Most airports are covered, if you find an error please let me know.
+#
+# Installation:
+# Download the file and replace the sid.json file inside you plugins folder withing EuroScope.
+#
+# After installing use command .vfpc reload